Spinosaurus: Function of neural spines

 The function of the dinosaur's sail or hump is uncertain; scientists have proposed several hypotheses including heat regulation and display.
 In addition, such a prominent feature on its back could make it appear even larger than it was, intimidating other animals.

 The structure may have been used for thermoregulation.
 If the structure contained abundant blood vessels, the animal could have used the sail's large surface area to absorb heat.
-This would imply that the animal was only partly warm-blooded at best and lived in climates where night-time temperatures were cool or low and the sky usually not cloudy.
+This would imply that the animal was only partly warm-blooded at most and lived in climates where night-time temperatures were cool or low and the sky usually not cloudy.
 It is also possible that the structure was used to radiate excess heat from the body, rather than to collect it.
 Large animals, due to the relatively small ratio of surface area of their body compared to the overall volume (Haldane's principle), face far greater problems of dissipating excess heat at higher temperatures than gaining it at lower.
 Sails of large dinosaurs added considerably to the skin area of their bodies, with minimum increase of volume.
 Furthermore, if the sail was turned away from the sun, or positioned at a 90 degree angle towards a cooling wind, the animal would quite effectively cool itself in the warm climate of Cretaceous Africa.
 However, Bailey (1997) was of the opinion that a sail could have absorbed more heat than it radiated.
 Bailey proposed instead that Spinosaurus and other dinosaurs with long neural spines had fatty humps on their backs for energy storage, insulation, and shielding from heat.

 Many elaborate body structures of modern-day animals serve to attract members of the opposite sex during mating.
 It is possible that the sail of Spinosaurus was used for courtship, in a way similar to a peacock's tail.
 Stromer speculated that the size of the neural spines may have differed between males and females.